Rain unleashes risk of mudslides in fire-ravaged California

 In Southern California, about 21,000 people were evacuated from neighborhoods beneath hillsides laid bare by the state's largest wildfire and other recent blazes amid fears of flash floods and debris flows.

-Robert Lewin, director of the Santa Barbara County Office of Emergency Management, urged residents of Summerland, Carpinteria and Montecito to leave by midday.
-The hillside communities were evacuated last month as the massive Thomas Fire raged.
+Robert Lewin, director of the Santa Barbara County Office of Emergency Management, urged residents in parts of Summerland, Carpinteria and Montecito to leave by midday.
+The hillside communities were evacuated last month as the massive Thomas fire raged.
 Evacuations also include homes near other burn areas dating to 2016.

 "Creeks that normally would be dry would turn into raging rivers of mud and debris and large rocks and trees," Lewin said.
 "These can be quite damaging.
 They'll destroy roads, they'll take out homes."